2235 Record Systems [R-07.2015]PALM — MONITORING SYSTEMS

 - (9) The receipt of owner’s responses to examiner’s actions and Office receipt date.

-Each of these events, as well as additional events reported by the Reexamination Preprocessing Unit will be permanently recorded and displayed in the “Contents” portion of PALM.
+Each of these events, as well as additional events reported by the Central Reexamination Unit (CRU) Technical Support Staff (TSS) will be permanently recorded and displayed in the “Contents” portion of PALM.
 In addition, status representative of these events will also be displayed.

-- (1) PALM Reports — A number of automated reports generated from the PALM system are provided to the TCs at the beginning of each week.
-These reports serve to indicate to the TCs when certain deadlines are approaching.
+PALM Reports — A number of automated reports generated from the PALM system are provided to the CRU and other appropriate TCs at the beginning of each week.
+These reports serve to indicate to the CRU and other appropriate TCs when certain deadlines are approaching.
 Each report is subdivided by working group and lists the requests in control number sequence.
-The following reports have been identified.
+For example:

-- (3) Requests Not Yet Assigned to an Examiner — This report serves to highlight those requests which have not been assigned to an examiner by the 6th week since their filing.
+- (1) Preexam Reexam — This report serves to highlight those requests which have not been assigned to an examiner by the sixth week since their filing.
 Requests appearing on this report should be located and docketed immediately.